 Regional resources include:

 - The Addresses collection contains any regional static external IP addresses that you have reserved for your project.
-Static external IP addresses are a regional resource that are used by instances that are in the same region as the address, by regional forwarding rules for network load balancers, and for protocol forwarding.
+Static external IP addresses are a regional resource that are used by instances that are in the same region as the address, by regional forwarding rules for regional load balancers, and for protocol forwarding.

 - Cloud Interconnect attachments

 - An interconnect attachment allocates a VLAN on your Cloud Interconnect and connects that VLAN to a VPC network.
 An attachment is a regional resource, but a Cloud Interconnect connection is a global resource.

 - Subnets regionally segment the network IP space into prefixes (subnets) and control which prefix an instance's internal IP address is allocated from.

 - Regional managed instance groups are collections of identical instances that span multiple zones.
 Regional managed instance groups let you spread app load across multiple zones, rather than confining your app to a single zone or having to manage multiple instance groups across different zones.

 - Regional persistent disks

 - Regional persistent disks provide durable storage and replication of data between two zones within the same region.
 In a failover situation, you can force-attach a regional persistent disk to another instance within the same region.
 You cannot force attach a zonal persistent disk to an instance.
 Optionally, you can share disk resources across projects, which lets other projects make images and snapshots from these disks but doesn't let instances in other projects attach the disks.

 Operations are a per-zone resource, a per-region resource, and a global resource.
 If you are performing an operation on a regional resource, the operation is considered a per-region operation.
 For example, reserving an address is considered regional operation because addresses are a region-specific resource.